This is a prerelease version.

 secretName: '<SECRET-NAME>'

-2. In contrast to the previous Jet job definition, we will set the 'initialSnapshotResourceName' field to refer to the Snapshot exported in the preceding step.
-Execute the following command to submit the new Jet job:
+2. In contrast to the previous Jet job definition, we will set the 'initialSnapshotResourceName' field to refer to the snapshot exported in the preceding step.
+Submit the new Jet job.

 kubectl apply -f - <<EOF